dab/ymapsbem/README.md

 You can see the source code in [desktop.bundles/index/index.bemjson.js](https://github.com/zloylos/ymaps-and-bem/blob/master/desktop.bundles/index-en/index-en.bemjson.js).

-## `map` block
+## The `map` block

 We start development from the main block — `map`.
 First of all we should connect to the API with all the needed options.
 We could implement this with a new block called `i-API`.
 But, we could also choose the more convenient way, and implement all required options in one block using modifiers.
-We set `api` modifier with `ymaps` value for `map` block.
+We set the `api` modifier with the `ymaps` value for the `map` block.
 In the example we will use a [dynamic API](http://api.yandex.ru/maps/doc/jsapi/).
 However, we could use a [static API](http://api.yandex.ru/maps/doc/staticapi/) instead.

 To ease our work with the map, we should design additional handy placemarks for the interface.
 For this, we should process `geoObjects` field with [placemarks or placemark collections](http://api.yandex.com/maps/doc/jsapi/2.x/dg/concepts/geoobjects.xml).